NiranjanKadam7/NiranjanKadam7/README.md

 ### Hi, I'm Niranjan!

-#### Data science enthusiast with a passion for problem-solving and a knack for leveraging AI to extract actionable insights.
-PG Diploma in Data Science and AI.
-Proficient in diverse projects, adept at transforming raw data into strategic solutions.
-Eager to collaborate on innovative ventures and contribute expertise to propel data-driven initiatives forward.
+#### Data science enthusiast with a passion for problem-solving and utilizing AI for insights.
+#### PG Diploma holder in Data Science and AI.
+#### Experienced in diverse projects, adept at transforming data into solutions.
+#### Eager to collaborate on innovative ventures and contribute expertise to drive data-driven initiatives forward.